alecperkins/shiny/source/index.md

 # Shiny, v{{ VERSION }}

 *Shiny* is a method of writing [Sass](http://sass-lang.com), a preprocessor language for CSS.
-It categorizes rules into *Modules*,  *Components*, and *Variants*.
+It categorizes rules into *Components*,  *Subcomponents*, and *Variants*.
 A naming scheme provides a way to communicate responsibility using the selectors.
-Shiny also provides a specification for structuring Sass files, though it is less strict since organization is very project- and workflow- specific.
-There are also helper mixins for creating and using modules that conform to the Shiny specification.
+Shiny also provides a specification for structuring Sass files into *Modules*, though it is less strict since organization is very project- and workflow- specific.
+There are also helper mixins for creating and using *Components* that conform to the Shiny specification.

 ## Specification

-The selector syntax looks like: `.ModuleName`, `.ModuleName_ComponentName`, `.-variant`, `.-variant_group--val`, `[data-state="val"]`, `#element_id`.
+The selector syntax looks like: `.ComponentName`, `.ComponentName_SubcomponentName`, `.-variant`, `.-variant_group--val`, `[data-state="val"]`, `#element_id`.
 Project organization is oriented around separating structural styles from look-and-feel styles, through the use of appropriately named files.

 See the full [specification](./specification.html) for details and examples of both.